SARRA-cropmodels/SARRA-data-download/README.md

 # SARRA data download
 This repo is a collection of tools to download and prepare climate and weather files necessary for SARRA-O runs.
 So far, it can be used to retrieve AgERA5 daily data from the Copernicus Climate Data Store.

+Rationale : allow for easy download of time series from different data providers for Africa, that will be converted in geotiff and clipped along the desired coordinates for ease of use in SARRA crop models (both SARRA-O, SARRA-H and SARRA-Py)

 ## How to install
 You will need Python 3.9.6 or above.
 First, [setup a Copernicus Climate Data Store API key](https://cds.climate.copernicus.eu/api-how-to) and accept [Copernicus Terms of Service](https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products).